project-feynman/v2/doc/harness_potential.md

 # TL;DR

+## Problem:
-Problem: In study groups and Office Hours, elegant explanations are passed around all the time – but none is “captured”.
+In study groups and Office Hours, elegant explanations are passed around all the time – but none is “captured”.
-Inspiration: A “magic whiteboard” where everything drawn can be instantly saved as animations
+## Solution:
-Solution: Feynman lets students find study groups online.
-They then collaborate using the magic whiteboard, generating elegant explanations as by-products of their discussions
+Feynman lets students generate elegant explanations as by-products of their discussions

+# Exposition

 The site has a realtime chat and whiteboard.
 With one click of a button, any explanation can be saved.
 The result is a "Journey" - an animated doodle accompanied by the relevant chat log.
 The best Journeys then go on to become invaluable learning resources for all other students.

-# Exposition

 Keywords: "en route", "by-product", "effortless"